j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 If you want to prevent a class from being instantiated, you can mark the class as **abstract** by prefixing it with the `abstract` keyword.

 Being an abstract class means that nobody can create any objects of that type, even if you've defined a constructor for it.
-You can still use that abstract class as a declared variable type, but you don't have to worry about somebody creating objects of that type—the compiler stops it from happening:
+You can still use that abstract class as a declared variable type, but you don't have to worry about somebody creating objects of that type - the compiler stops it from happening:

 If a superclass is marked as abstract, you don't need to declare that it's open.